Associate Professor, Comparative Arts & Letters

 Marc Yamada received a BA in Japanese and International Relations and a MA in Comparative Studies from Brigham Young University and a PhD in Japanese Literature & Culture from UC Berkeley.
-Marc has published articles on modern Japanese literature, film, and manga and is currently working on a book on cultural reactions to Japan’s lost decades of the 1990s and the 2000s and a project on contemporary East Asian film.
+Marc has published articles on modern Japanese literature, film, and manga and a book on Japan’s Heisei Period: Locating Heisei in Japanese Fiction & Film: the Historical Imagination of the Lost Decades (Routledge, 2019).
 He is the recipient of a Fulbright fellowship, a scholarship from The Japanese Ministry of Education, and a Foreign Language and Area Studies Fellowship from the US Department of Education.
-In the last few years, Marc has lived with his wife, Mikilani, and sons, Kyle and Sean, in Tokyo, Berkeley, Iowa City, and Winston Salem.
-They arrived in Provo in June, 2013 and are excited to be back at BYU!
+Marc has lived with his wife, Mikilani, and sons, Kyle and Sean, in Tokyo, Berkeley, Iowa City, and Winston Salem.
+They are excited to be back at BYU!

 PhD, University of California, Berkeley, MA, Brigham Young U., BA, Brigham Young U.,